Luke-Mason/ObsidianVault/Biblical Slavery.md

 So where are the verses that say you should treat a foreigner as a piece of furniture?
 What is interesting is that they problematic passage ends at verse 46, but if we pick up from the next verse we read

-7. "If a foreigner residing among you becomes rich and any of your fellow Israelites become poor and sell themselves to the foreigner or to a member of the foreigner's clan, ..."
+7. "**If a foreigner residing among you becomes rich** and any of your **fellow Israelites become poor and sell themselves to the foreigner** or to a member of the foreigner's clan, ..."
 [Leviticus 25:47]
+This shows that servants/foreigners could become rich and also own other servants who could be isrea

 What about where it says that God must keep the foreigners as slaves for their whole lives?
 Consider the context in [Leviticus 25:46 (NIV)] "you **can** bequeath them to your children as inherited property and **can** make them slaves for life...," and [Leviticus 25 (ESV)] "You **may** bequeath them to your sons after you to inherit as a possession forever.
 You **may** make slaves of them...".
 Nothing says you must or shall.